harshbhosale01/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 - Transaction on `cmdA` and `cmdB` could come at any time.
 You have to stall them when necessary
 - The payload of each `rsp` transaction should be equals to memory(cmdA.payload) xor cmdB.payload
 - The width of `cmdB`/`rsp` payload is 32 bits
-- The memory should be read by an synchronous way
+- The memory should be read in a synchronous way

-There is the diagram of the component to implement :<br>
+Here is the diagram of the component to implement :<br>
 ![](assets/StreamUnit.svg)

-There is the specification of IO :
+Here is the specification of the IO :

 | IO name | direction | type | description |
 | ------ | ----------- | ------ | ------ |